kd2org/karadav/doc/ROADMAP.md

   * this would require a [bunch of new stuff implemented](https://evertpot.com/227/)
   * the only CalDAV test suite ([CavDAVtester](https://github.com/apple/ccs-caldavtester)) does not work anymore as it's written for Python 2
   * for now the best option is to use [Baikal from Sabre/DAV](https://sabre.io/baikal/) for that
+  * integrating it as an external app would be nice and easy, but I already have my own solution
   * Nice web clients to add to Baikal are [AgenDAV](https://github.com/agendav/agendav) and [InfCloud](https://inf-it.com/open-source/clients/infcloud/)
 * [Extended MKCOL](https://www.rfc-editor.org/rfc/rfc5689) required only if CalDAV support is implemented
 * [Partial upload via PATCH](https://github.com/miquels/webdav-handler-rs/blob/master/doc/SABREDAV-partialupdate.md)